alexanderbez/titan/README.md

 - Titan operates through a series of provided LCD clients.
 More than a single client should be provided and each client should be up-to-date and trusted.

+## API

+Titan also exposes a very simple JSON REST service exposing information on the latest monitor execution.
+This service is exposed on `listen_addr` and has a single endpoint of: `executions/latest`.

 ## Example Configuration

 See `config/template.go` for the full configuration template.